 In August 2017, Jim Van Nostrand was named editor.
 Kari Borgen was named publisher in December.

 EO Media Group also owns the Blue Mountain Eagle, Capital Press, Chinook Observer, Coast River Business Journal, East Oregonian, Seaside Signal, Wallowa County Chieftain, The Hermiston Herald and Oregon Coast Today.
+During 2019, EO Media Group acquired former Western Communications, Inc. newspapers Baker City Herald, The Observer in La Grande and The Bulletin in Bend.
 In addition, it publishes the CoastWeekend.com, DiscoverOurCoast.com, OnlyAg.com, FarmSeller.com and EastOregonRealEstate.com websites.

 1873 Tri-Weekly Astorian founded by DeWitt Clinton Ireland.